duelgood/website/README.md

 # DuelGood

-This README details how to intialize a new machine to run DuelGood's website.
+This README details how to initialize a new machine to run DuelGood's website.

 ## Setup